Weak References

 Caching in general and the Identity Map pattern in particular are use cases where it may make sense to have a variable that holds a reference to an object without having that reference prevent the object from getting destroyed by the garbage collector.
 This is where weak references come into play.

-PHP provides the WeakReference
+PHP provides the WeakReference class for storing a

 weak reference to an object.
 The weak reference is created using the

-static method WeakReference::create()
+static method WeakReference::create(), and the

 referenced object can be accessed through